ItsK1tty/w1tchdocs/docs/source/reference.rst

 network_is_friend_online(``name``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if friend is online.
+Checks whether a friend is online.

 **Parameters:**